jamesclarence/Course-Project/README.md

   The same steps are used for the train folder files as the test folder files

 Step 6.
-Combine test and train data into one data set Step 7.
+Combine test and train data into one data set

+Step 7.
 Create the tidy data set in R
+  7a.
+Find colMeans by Activity and by Subject for each variable

 Step 8.
 Create a text file with the tidy data set